varnish/varnish-wiki/source/content/tutorials/wordpress/wp_step_by_step.rst

 **Important Note**

 The installation included in the original article was for systemv.
-Now that ssytemd is everywhere, we have written this tutorial mainly directed with the examples from the article.
+Now that systemd is everywhere, we have written this tutorial mainly directed with the examples from the article.

 In this tutorial, we will go through some of the common steps required to install